 Pakuranga Tennis Club celebrates its Centennial next year and is sharing a number of stories over the coming months marking the milestone

-To celebrate it’s 100 year history, the club is holding a weekend of activities, including a formal dinner, on February 11, 12, 13, 2022.
-Past and present members are encouraged to contact the Club Secretary at firstname.lastname@example.org with name, email and postal address to receive news and details of celebrity events.
+Past and present members are encouraged to contact the club secretary at email@example.com with name, email and postal address to receive news and details of celebrity events.